chameleon-ai/webm-for-4chan/README.md

 It's a simple wrapper for ffmpeg.
 A precise file size is determined by first rendering the audio, then calculating a target video bit-rate in kbps using the remaining space not taken up by the audio.
 Then, using 2-pass encoding, it's up to ffmpeg to hit the target size exactly.
 It's usually very good at hitting the target size without going over, but it's not perfect.

 ## Installation and Dependencies
-As long as you have python, you're good to go.
-No requirements.txt needed.\
+**As long as you have python, you're good to go.**\
+No virtual environments, no compiling, no installation.\
 This script just uses the python standard library and makes system calls to ffmpeg and ffprobe.\
-Make sure ffmpeg and ffprobe are accessible from your path, that's it.\
+Make sure ffmpeg and ffprobe are accessible from your path, that's it.

 If ffmpeg is not in your system path or you want to specify an alternate, edit `ffmpeg_path = None` at the top of the script, e.g. `ffmpeg_path = '/home/your/custom/path'`\
 For optional [yt-dlp](https://github.com/yt-dlp/yt-dlp) support, make sure yt-dlp is in your system path or edit `ytdlp_path = None` at the top of the script.\
 (yt-dlp is not a hard dependency, it is only used if you specify a url to download)